The Great Sunflower Project – Join the Hunt for Bees

 Why don't you join in this Hunt for Bees?
 All you have to do is plant one of the flowers listed, get comfortable in your garden, watch the bee activity and record it.
 Any size garden will work – even container gardens!
 The bonus, of course, by planting these flowers, you increase the odds of attracting hummingbirds and butterflies too.

-Learn more about the project here: http://www.greatsunflower.org/ and on Facebook.
+Learn more about the project at Great Sunflower Project.

 PS — Share your Great Sunflower Project photos over on Big Mill's Facebook Page!